fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

 ### How does it work?

-  Instead of ctrl-dragging to another MVC, you ctrl-drag to the “Exit” button in the same MVC
+  Instead of ctrl-dragging to another MVC, you ctrl-drag to the "Exit" button in the same MVC

   Then you can choose a special @IBAction method you've created in another MVC